dascritch/cpu-audio/README.md

 [ ] link back from `timecodehash` and `ondemiroir-audio-tag` [ ] merge with `ondemiroir-audio-tag` , rename or redirect to `cpu-audio` [ ] mark `timecodehash` as no-more maintened
-[ ] make a test about available functions and browser version (for Firefox <63) [ ] if too old or not suitable, make a fallback to old `ondemiroir-audio-tag` (will need a specific js snippet out of webcomponent)
+[ ] explode webcomponent source, and write a build and deploy makefile [ ] make a test about available functions and browser version (for Firefox <63) [ ] make hash observer service usable even if webcomponent is not launched (Graceful degradation / progressive enhancement) [ ] if too old or not suitable, make a fallback to old `ondemiroir-audio-tag` (will need a specific js snippet out of webcomponent)
-[ ] [rewrite quesrySelector_apply](https://github.com/dascritch/ondemiroir-audio-tag/issues/51)
-[ ] [recreate/adding TDD/BDD.
+[ ] group functions out of the DOM basic level of the element (subsection, may be `domobject.CPU.fx()`) [ ] [rewrite quesrySelector_apply](https://github.com/dascritch/ondemiroir-audio-tag/issues/51) [ ] [recreate/adding TDD/BDD.
 Via a browsable test page ?](https://github.com/dascritch/ondemiroir-audio-tag/issues/35)
 [ ] [playlists in a page, play net in playlist parametrable via API](https://github.com/dascritch/ondemiroir-audio-tag/issues/47)